Jardo72/SSL-Sandbox/README.md

 As you can see above, there are in fact two pairs of configurations - one using the default JSSE provider (Sun provider in case of Oracle Java), and one using the Bouncy Castle provider.

+The above described structure of configuration file is also valid for the client and server meant for performance testing.
+Just be aware of the fact that when you want to measure performance, you typically want to do it for a particular cipher suite.
+Therefore, it is highly recommended to enable just a single cipher suite in the configuration files for performance testing.
+Such an approach can help you to avoid situations when you will accidentally test the performance of a cipher suite distinct from the one you actually wanted to measure.

 ## Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files
 By default, JDK implementations typically limit the encryption key size in accordance with the United States of America export restrictions.
 For instance, both Oracle and IBM JDKs do that.
 However, the ready-to-use configurations which are part of this project require unrestricted encryption key size.
 In order to use them, you need to download and install JCE Unlimited Strength Jurisdiction Policy Files.
 Look at the documentation of the JDK you use for instructions how to do that.